 Advantages of Systolic array –

-- It employs high degree of parallelism and can sustain a very high throughput.
+- It employs a high degree of parallelism and can sustain a very high throughput.

 - Data and control flow are simple and regular.